-The FDA granted approval of our Atropine Sulfate Injection 0.1mg/mL in the 10mL Luer-Jet® Prefilled Syringe in October 2020.
+The FDA granted approval of our Atropine Sulfate Injection 0.1mg/mL in the 10mL Luer-Jet® Prefilled Syringe in October 2020, our Dextrose Injection 50% in the 50mL Luer-Jet® Prefilled Syringe in March 2021 and our Morphine Sulfate Injection USP, 1mh/mL 30mL in April 2021.

-For the years ended December 31, 2020, 2019, and 2018, we recorded net revenues of \$23.1 million, \$27.1 million, and \$19.1 million, respectively, from our unapproved products.
-Our unapproved products currently on the market include: morphine, dextrose and epinephrine prefilled syringes.
-We have filed two ANDAs and one NDA with respect to our remaining unapproved products in order to mitigate all risk associated with the marketing of unapproved drug products.
-Prior to the approval of our ANDA and NDA submissions, we continue to operate in compliance with the FDA Compliance Policy Guide, CPG Sec.
+Our only unapproved product currently on the market is epinephrine prefilled syringes.
+For the years ended December 31, 2021, 2020, and 2019, we recorded net revenues of \$27.8 million, \$13.2 million, and \$13.9 million, respectively, for epinephrine prefilled syringes.
+We filed an NDA for our epinephrine prefilled syringes in order to mitigate all risk associated with the marketing of unapproved drug products.
+Prior to the approval of our NDA submission, we continue to operate in compliance with the FDA Compliance Policy Guide, CPG Sec.
 440.100 Marketed New Drugs Without Approved NDAs and ANDAs.
-Recently, the HHS announced that termination of the FDA Unapproved Drugs Initiative (UDI), citing that the Compliance Policy Guide (CPG) issued with the UDI was "linked to prescription drug price increases and shortages" and announced its withdrawal.
-The long-term impact of this policy and other measures of the incoming Administration on our business remains unclear.
+In 2020, the HHS announced that termination of the FDA Unapproved Drugs Initiative (UDI), citing that the Compliance Policy Guide (CPG) issued with the UDI was "linked to prescription drug price increases and shortages" and announced its withdrawal.
+However, under the Biden administration, in May 2021, HHS and FDA, each under new leadership, jointly issued a withdrawal-of-the-termination notice, withdrawing the prior HHS notice of termination issued under the Trump administration, citing multiple legal and factual inaccuracies.
+New guidance from the agency is anticipated in the future.
+The long-term impact of this policy and other measures promulgated by the Biden administration on our business remains unclear.